Problem is on par with the opiate epidemic and requires immediate attention, officials say

 Domestic violence in Waukesha County is a problem on par with the heroin and opiate epidemic, according to District Attorney Sue Opper, and solving it will require a sustained, community-wide effort.

 Opper made those remarks during an event hosted by the Waukesha Women's Center on Oct.
-17 at Cutler Park to kickoff Domestic Violence Awareness Month's National Week of Action, which began Oct.
-16 and runs through Saturday, Oct.
-22.
+17 at Cutler Park as part of Domestic Violence Awareness Month's National Week of Action, Oct.
+16-22.

 "Domestic violence is a huge problem," Mancuso said,"and it's everyone's business.
 As a community, we must act collectively to help prevent domestic abuse before it starts and provide support to the women, men and children traumatized by this senseless crime."